Nayanjit-Sarkar/Medical-Insurance-Prediction/README.md

 - NumPy
 - Pandas
 - Scikit-learn
-Once you have installed the libraries, you can run the jupyter file.
+Once you have installed the libraries, you can run the Jupyter Notebook.

-Results
+## Results
 The model achieves an accuracy of 85% on the test set.
 This means that the model correctly predicts the cost of medical insurance 85% of the time.